petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/liferay-authentication/authorization.md

 Trust will increase with a proven and secure platform - and that’s something that is core to Liferay’s capabilities.

-## Advanced Approaches beyond level 1!
+## Advanced Approaches beyond Level 1!

 This section provides some additional approaches that might be utilized in demos, however these are not typically covered in an initial 30-minute demo: